areenkun/blog/urara/Eng/C/Basics about Algorithms/+page.svelte.md

 ### Linear search
 Iterate across the array from left to right, searching for a specified element.

-Time complexity: $O(n)$.
+Time complexity: `$O(n)$`.
 Because in the worst scenario, the target element we want is at the last position in the arrat.

 ### Binary search
 Binary search is a divide-and-conquer algorithm **for sorted arrays**, which means it reduces the search area by half each time, trying to find a target element.